State-College-Plone/WebServerAuth/README.txt

         * Added redirection of login_form so it logs you in using WebServerAuth.
           Apparently, the default commenting setup comes with a "Log in to add comments" button hard-coded to point to login_form.
 Blech!

+        * A call to the WebServerAuth PAS plugin is used to compute the login link.
+Previously, it was hard-coded to use the portal-level acl_users folder.
+Now it uses the nearest one, in case somebody is crazy enough to define another.

     ' ' 1.1.2 -- ' '